vyos/vyos-documentation/docs/configexamples/azure-vpn-bgp.rst

 .. code-block:: none

-  set vpn ipsec ipsec-interfaces interface 'eth0'
+  set vpn ipsec interface 'eth0'

 - Configure a VTI with a dummy IP address